I went to Tennessee a few years ago to visit my aunt and uncle. While there, they made “The Perfect Oatmeal.”

 Here’s the recipe for apple cinnamon oatmeal!
 You may also like these DIY instant oatmeal packets.

 - Melt butter in saucepan over medium heat.
 Add apples, cinnamon, and nutmeg; stir until coated.

-- Saute over medium heat until apples are soft (about 5 minutes, depending on how small you chopped them).
+- Sauté over medium heat until diced apples are soft (about 5 minutes, depending on how small you chopped them).
 Add the almonds and stir to coat everything in the butter and spices.

-- Add water, salt, and honey.
+- Add water and salt.
 Bring to a boil.

 - When finished, serve with a splash of whole milk, cream, or yogurt on top (optional).

-- The great thing about this and other oatmeal is that you can make it and refrigerate it for about a week, and reheat it later for breakfast (or lunch, or dinner!).
-If you do this, you may need to add more water because it tends to dry out over time.
-Make a big batch over the weekend, and divide into individual containers.
-When you are ready to eat, add a couple of tablespoons of water and microwave for one minute.
+- Save leftovers in the fridge for about a week for easy breakfast meal prep.
+If you reheat in the microwave, you may need to add more water because it tends to dry out over time.
+I like to make a big batch over the weekend, and divide into individual containers.
+When I am ready to eat, I a couple of tablespoons of water and microwave for one minute.